 Distribution and appreciation of Tasmanian Products.-The Exhibition Pamphlet was distributed almost universally in the United Kingdom, and the products described therein have been dispersed almost as widely for illustration.
 Our ship timbers are about to be placed on trial in the most marked and judicious manner, under the supervision of the Surveyors of Lloyds' Registry of Shipping, who have hitherto objected to their use in the mercantile Navy.
-Should their verdict, as we confidently anticipate, be favorable, the advantage to the ('olony may prove incalculable.
-Our trenails, acknowledged to be the best in the world, are in like manner under trial in the Canadian Dockyards, whence a large demand for them is likely to arise.
+Should their verdict, as we confidently anticipate, be favorable, the advantage to the Colony may prove incalculable. trenails, acknowledged to be the best in the world, are in like manner under trial in the Canadian Dockyards, whence a large demand for them is likely to arise.
 We look on the opportunity of displaying our woods in the National Botanical Museum at Kew as a most fortunate one, giving us facility for a distinct and permanent illustration of their beauty and usefulness which Tasmania has never possessed in England before.
 The stupendous magnitude of our trees will force itself on the notice of every intelligent visitor to the Royal Horticultural Gardens, where the huge planks sent from Port Arthur are polished and placed as public seats.
 The British Museum, the Crystal Palace, the scientific collections of Birmingham, Manchester, Liverpool, of other principal English Towns, and of many Continental Cities, now contain specimens, some of them splendidly displayed, of our peculiar animals and other products.
 The whale's jaws contributed, with other specimens of our marine ichthyology (one previously undescribed), by Dr. Crowther, are in the Museum of the Royal College of Surgeons.
-Furniture of Tasmanian woods is now to be found in the drawing-rooms of the nobility, and Tasmanian furs have become a favourite article of English winter clothing.
+Furniture of Tasmanian woods is now to be found in the drawingrooms of the nobility, and Tasmanian furs have become a favourite article of English winter clothing.
 As far as may be ascertained from the English periodicals, and from private sources, the result to be fairly anticipated from this Exhibition, and dissemination of information, has been achieved.
-The English journal
+The English journals, metropolitan and provincial, have noticed the Tasmanian collection with special commendation.
+The following passage from Hunt's Hand-book to the Exhibition, a work read by many thousands of the visitors and published by authority of Her Majesty's Commissioners, may serve to illustrate the favorable and practical tone of such notices:-